-1. Click on the first available profile slot, type in your name and press ENTER.

-- 2. In the "asset name" field, type the name of your craft. - 3.
+- 1. Click on the first available profile slot, type in your name and press ENTER. - 2.
+In the "asset name" field, type the name of your craft. - 3.
 Now click on the arrow next to the "asset type" field and from the drop down list, click on the Megaron heavy carrier.
 This will be your Command Craft (CC) for this scenario.
 To see what it looks like, click on the "asset" icon.
-For more info about all assets in the game, refer to the game appendix. - 4.
+Don't bother changing the asset type because the tutorial script will overwrite it. - 4.
 Click on the "gear" icon to see what sort of gear your Alter Ego (AE) currently has.
 To change this you would click on the "player gear" arrow and select an alternate gear profile.
 This tutorial relies on the default "profile 1", do not change it.
-Each time you do something foolish such as land your CC in the middle of a hostile base, then exiting in first person mode to greet the rather hostile natives (all of whom are probably running around with weapons of mass destruction), this is the gear you will be lugging around.
+Each time you do something foolish such as land your CC in the middle of a

+Page 2 of 97 ©3000AD Inc - 2005 All Rights Reserved hostile base, then exiting in first person mode to greet the rather hostile natives (all of whom are probably running around with weapons of mass destruction), this is the gear you will be lugging around.
 For more info on all the items and weapons in a gear profile, refer to the game appendix and manual p65.